The BugFest Lobster Mini-Season Dive Festival in Lauderdale-By-The-Sea ( July 26-July 31, 2016) is almost here!

 Your Great Florida Bug Hunt registration will be refunded if you stay in a Lauderdale-By-The-Sea hotel!

 The best part is that you don't even have to catch the biggest lobster to win the dive trip, because every diver receives a raffle ticket for registering, and then one for each lobster they catch and enter.
+You also get to keep all your lobsters!
 Photographers who enter our contest will also receive a raffle ticket for entering at least one underwater photo.
 And we have lots of great lobster mini-season prizes to give away after the big cash winners are announced at the BugFest Mini-Season Party!

 The summer hotel rates in Lauderdale-By-The-Sea are super and much more economical than the Keys!